makersmakingchange/Bag-Carrier/README.md

 # Sizing

 There are small, medium, and large handles available for different sized hands.
-A downloadable sizing guide can be found in the User Guide located at the top of the project page.
+A downloadable sizing guide can be found in the User Guide located at the top of this page in Documents.

 # Attribution